kaustubh138/Face-Recognition-Security-System/README.md

    ```sh
    pip install -r requirments.txt
    ```
-3. Paste your facial images in the auth_dataset directory
+3. Paste your facial images in the auth_dataset directory, and rename them in sequence, if you are too lazy to do that run the renamer.py
+   (run the renamer.py only inside the auth_dataset file, else it will delete everything in the folder from which it is run)
 4. Run gen_dataset.py:
    ```sh
    python -m gen_dataset.py